Parbelaez/p1-html-css/README.md

 Welcome to my portfolio,

-It is difficult for me to correctly show all my capabilities in a single CV, therefore, I decided to create a portfolio with all my working experience and hobbies with which I can make a living, or could be useful for the visitirs of the webpage interests.
+It is difficult for me to correctly show all my capabilities in a single CV, therefore, I decided to create a portfolio with all my working experience and hobbies with which I can make a living, or could be useful for the visitors of the webpage interests.

 ![The portfolio shown on a range of devices](assets/images/devices_render.png)